STORM-IRIT/Radium-Engine/Docs/featurepicking.md

 When this slot is triggered, the `MeshFeatureTracking` Plugin accesses the picking data through the `PickingManager` and updates both its information widget with the new picking data and the tracking sphere.
 The `MeshFeatureTracking` plugin also keeps its information widget updated at the end of each frame.

 The `MeshFeatureTracking` plugin only manage simple feature selection.
-For an example on how to deal with multiple selection, please see the `MeshPaint` Plugin (TODO).
+For an example on how to deal with multiple selection, please see the `MeshPaint` Plugin.

+## MeshPaint Plugin

+The `MeshPaint` Plugin is an example of how to use mesh feature multiselection.
+Here again, the `SelectionManager`'s `currentChanged` signal is connected to the slot `onCurrentChanged`.

+When this slot is triggered, and if the painting is enabled, the `MeshPaint` Plugin directly changes the render color of the vertices corresponding to the current picking data.